 In India, for example, there are over 72 million people with diabetes and an estimated 25 million have some stage of DR and about 7 million have VTDR.
 However, India only has 15,000 trained ophthalmologists, which in a nation with 1.3 billion people amounts to a mere 9 specialists per million.
 Kenya, with a population of 48 million has less than 100 ophthalmologists, and Angola, less than 20 for 29 million people.

 In recent years, many AI systems using deep learning have been very successful in image recognition and classification tasks.
-For example, in the Imagenet challenge, requiring identification of objects in 1000 categories, the best models achieve a classification error rate of less than 5%. – exceeding the best human accuracy levels.
+For example, in the ImageNet challenge, requiring identification of objects in 1000 categories, the best models achieve a classification error rate of less than 5%. – exceeding the best human accuracy levels.

 Many of these models, have now been adapted successfully for use in a variety of medical image diagnosis tasks such as melanoma, breast, lung cancer detection and DR, AMD, and Glaucoma.